roytang/blog/content/posts/2008/10/gpt-taipei-i-top8.md

 :

 Game one he managed to bring in an early Realm Razer, but I actually had a slight creature advantage so we stalled and rebuilt lands.
 Finally, with one card in hand he swung with the Realm Razer giving me a chance to kill it and bring back our lands.
 Obviously he wanted those lands back for a reason, and he was ahead in number of creatures so I figured he must have a Titanic Ultimatum in hand.
 Unluckily for him, I already had the Cruel Ultimatum in hand and he just gave me back the lands to cast it!
-There&#8217;s practically no way to recover from my Ultimatum resolving so we went into game two.
+There&'s practically no way to recover from my Ultimatum resolving so we went into game two.

 Unfortunately, I lost both games two and three and in both cases it came down to me not having the third swamp to cast Cruel Ultimatum.
-I lost game two when he Realm Razer&#8217;ed with a creature advantage.
-In game three I was racing him with an Onyx Goblet of all things, and I had the cancel for the Realm Razer, but he managed to hit his Titanic Ultimatum mana the turn before I would&#8217;ve taken it out of his hand with Cruel Ultimatum (the last swamp was on top of my library!)
+I lost game two when he Realm Razer&'ed with a creature advantage.
+In game three I was racing him with an Onyx Goblet of all things, and I had the cancel for the Realm Razer, but he managed to hit his Titanic Ultimatum mana the turn before I would&'ve taken it out of his hand with Cruel Ultimatum (the last swamp was on top of my library!)

 **